 The books which changed my worldview award: (two way tie)

 The Body Keeps the Score: Mind, Brain, And Body In The Healing Of Trauma– Bessel van der Kolk.
 A patient recommended this book to me, and I’m so glad I read it.
 In physical therapy school we learn that emotional trauma can impact prognosis.
-Learning about the connection between emotional and physical health more in depth and from the perspective of a psychologist helped inform not only my physical therapy practice, but my ability to be an understanding person in the world.
+Learning about the connection between emotional and physical health more in depth and from the perspective of a psychologist helped improve not only my physical therapy practice, but my ability to be an empathetic person in the world.

 Made up awards and colorful pie charts aside, reading helped keep me afloat in 2020.
 It helped me escape when I was sick of the real world, and helped me feel seen when I felt invisible.
 This is why I read.
 This is why I write.